riceluxs1t/mini_programming_bootcamp/README.md

 implemented.
 If both were successful, runs the test cases against the student code.
 At the end, writes a score to a file in path "grader.grades".
 The score is computed by (# of passed test cases / # of all test cases)

+# AWS CONFIG
+import from settings.py for the access key and secret key

 TODO:
 - add more features.